-One of the most common problems that you may have to deal with as a homeowner is that of plumbing leaks.
-Your pipes are designed to last a fairly long time.
-However, age and water pressure takes its toll, and you never know when a leak might occur somewhere in your plumbing system.
+One of the most common problems that you might face as a homeowner is a plumbing leak.
+Your pipes are designed to last a long time, however, not forever.
+Age, water pressure, and outdated materials take a toll on your lines, and you never know when a leak might occur somewhere in your plumbing system.

-The problem with these hidden leaks is that dripping or running water, while not always easily detectable, can cause significant damage to the surrounding areas in your household, including drywall, flooring, and even electrical wiring.
-And since it’s hidden, this damage can become pretty extensive before signs of the damage are even noticeable.
-Additionally, you’re still paying for all that water that’s leaking, meaning you’re paying more than necessary for your monthly water bills.
+A hidden leak with dripping or running water, while not always easily detectable, can cause significant damage to the surrounding areas in your home, including drywall, flooring, and even electrical wiring.
+And since it’s hidden, this damage can become extensive before signs of the damage are even noticeable.

 You can save yourself a headache, not to mention a great deal of money, by spotting the signs of a hidden plumbing leak early on.
-The following are some common examples of things to watch out for (but signs are not limited to these examples):
+The following are some common examples of things to watch out for:

-The moment you notice any of these signs or even suspect that you have a leak, it’s time to turn off your water to the affected area and give our plumbers a call.
+The moment you notice any of these signs or suspect that you have a leak, quickly turn off your water to the affected area and give our plumbers a call.
 If you aren’t sure of exactly what area is being impacted, you can use the main shut-off valve to stop the flow of water for the entire home.

 Bell Plumbing, Heating, Cooling & Electrical is the company metro area homeowners have been trusting for their Denver, CO plumbing services and more, for nearly 100 years.